burnoutband/kubernetes-training/docs/day1/04_health.md

 ### Exercise 4 (Optional): Create health check using TCP sockets

-1. Deploy a pod but use a TCP socket instead of HTTP GET [link](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#handler-v1-core)
+1. Modify `hc.yml` to use a TCP socket handler instead of HTTP GET handler [link](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.10/#handler-v1-core)
+1. Deploy the pod and see if the pod is considered healthy.